narasimhan-me/EngineO.ai/docs/manual-testing/PRODUCTS-LIST-2.0.md

 7. **Pre-Crawl Safety**: Products with crawlCount === 0 show "Healthy" without implying issues were checked
 8. **Sort by Impact - Deterministic**: Sort uses only Health + existing issue category counts + existing severity flags; no traffic/revenue/AI scoring
 9. **Sort by Impact - Stable**: Order is consistent across reloads (no jitter)
+10. **No Silent Bulk Apply**: Bulk apply requires explicit user confirmation; no one-click apply
+11. **AI Used Only on Generate Drafts**: Draft generation uses AI (with explicit disclosure); Apply does not use AI
+12. **Scope Transparency**: Bulk action modal shows full product list and affected fields before any action

 ---